SecureScripts/ReplayAttack/README.md

 For each device under test, follow these steps:

 ### Setup
-- Execute REPLIOT on the AP.
+- Copy the ReplayAttack Folder on the AP.
 We used a laptop with Ubuntu 20.
 - Install the companion app of the device on a smartphone (Google Pixel 3a was used in our tests).
 - Create a folder named with the MAC address of the device inside "ReplayAttack/Test/Result."
 - Within the above folder, create three files: `Fun_coordinates.txt`, `Reverse_coordinates.txt`, `Ground_coordinates.txt`.
 In `Fun_coordinates.txt`, insert the coordinates to lead the device into the OBVERSE state after the app is open.
 Similarly, insert coordinates into `Reverse_coordinates.txt` to lead the device into the REVERSE state after the app is open.
 Often, these two files have the same content.
 Finally, insert coordinates into `Ground_coordinates.txt` to lead the device into the screen before submitting the OBSERVE command.
 If you use a Google Pixel 3a, you can copy the coordinates from the folder of the device we used in our laboratory.